 Facilities of Certain Auxiliary Organizations and Other Entities: From time to time certain facilities serving CSU are owned, operated or financed with the participation of an auxiliary organization or a special purpose governmental unit.
 See Appendix A-"CALIFORNIA STATE UNIVERSITY-GOVERNANCE AND ADMINISTRATION-Campus Administration" and "SYSTEMWIDE REVENUE BOND PROGRAMS-Auxiliary Organizations Program and Other Entities."
 These facilities may include, but are not limited to, the types of facilities described in Appendix A. In certain cases, a facility financed or refinanced by the Board with Systemwide Revenue Bonds may be leased from the Board, as lessor, to an auxiliary organization or governmental unit, as lessee.
-Under the terms of the lease, the lessee will agree to operate the facility and to make certain rental payments to the Board which will constitute a portion of the Gross Revenue Bonds to an auxiliary organization to pay for the costs of acquiring or constructing such facilities and such auxiliary organizations will agree to make loan payments to the Board which will constitute Gross Revenues under the Indenture.
+Under the terms of the lease, the lessee will agree to operate the facility and to make certain rental payments to the Board which will constitute a portion of the Gross Revenues securing the Systemwide Revenue Bonds.
+In other cases, the Board may loan proceeds of Systemwide Revenue Bonds to an auxiliary organization to pay for the costs of acquiring or constructing such facilities and such auxiliary organizations will agree to make loan payments to the Board which will constitute Gross Revenues under the Indenture.
 At the time the lease or loan is entered into, certain lessees or borrowers may have outstanding debt and the obligation to make payments to the Board under the lease or loan may be on a parity with, or junior and subordinate to, such debt of the lessee or borrower.
 In addition, certain auxiliary organizations, their debt and revenues may be designated by the Board pursuant to the Indenture as Designated Auxiliary Organizations, Designated Auxiliary Revenues and Designated Auxiliary Debt, respectively, and treated accordingly for purposes of the rate covenant and the additional borrowing test under the Indenture.
-See "SECURITY FOR THE SERIES 2017 BONDS-Rate Covenant" and "-Parity Lien Indebtedness; No Senior Lien Indebtedness" and Appendix A-"CALIFORNIA STATE UNIVERSITY-SYSTEMWIDE REVENUE BOND PROGRAMS-Auxiliary Organizations Program and Other Entities."
-There are currently 17 auxiliary organizations that are Designated Auxiliary Organizations with Designated Auxiliary Revenues and Designated Auxiliary Debt, the same 17 auxiliary organizations that make loan or lease payments that have been designated as Gross Revenues by the Board.
+See "SECURITY FOR THE SERIES 2017C BONDS-Rate Covenant" and "-Parity Lien Indebtedness; No Senior Lien Indebtedness" and Appendix A-"CALIFORNIA STATE UNIVERSITY-SYSTEMWIDE REVENUE BOND PROGRAMS-Auxiliary Organizations Program and Other Entities."
+There are currently 17 auxiliary organizations that are

+Designated Auxiliary Organizations with Designated Auxiliary Revenues and Designated Auxiliary Debt, the same 17 auxiliary organizations that make loan or lease payments that have been designated as Gross Revenues by the Board.